 The Geltex was created in 1988 by a breeder named Dr. Gillespie to help improve the beef industry.
 It mixes the Texas Longhorn, for its hardiness, reproductive ability, and good mothering instincts, with the larger size of the Gelbvieh, a much larger cow that can often weigh more than 1,700 pounds.
 These features allow for a fast-growing herd with the largest supply of meat.

 Texon cattle mixes the Texas Longhorn and the Devon cattle breed.
 Breeders blended these two cattle to create an animal better suited to specific environments and conditions.
 Devon cattle are one of the oldest cattle breeds that can graze on poor quality land, while the Texas Longhorns are extremely durable and able to withstand most environments.
 Devon cattle produce beautifully marbled meat, while the Texas Longhorn provides meat high in healthy omega fats.
 The Texon provides the farmer with all of these wonderful features in one cow.

 5. ALL Cattle

 The ALL cattle is a blend of three cattle.
 An ALL cow is 25% Limousin, 25% Texas Longhorn, and 50% Angus.
 This mix helps produce cattle that provides the owner with a large amount of high-quality meat.
-It’s a great choice for small farms because the limousine is a drought animal that will provide ALL cattle with the strength they need to help you pull carts and plows, making it an incredibly versatile animal.
+It’s a great choice for small farms because the Limousin is a drought animal that will provide ALL cattle with the strength they need to help you pull carts and plows, making them incredibly versatile animals.